This is a comprehensive guide to practical Plastic Free July ideas.

-There are tons of eco-friendly personal product brands today that make plastic-free alternatives to essential personal and skincare products like shampoo, toothpaste, floss, deodorants, and more.
+There are tons of plastic free personal product brands today, including shampoo, toothpaste, floss, deodorants, and more.

-By making the switch to these eco-friendly personal care products, you can reduce your empty plastic bottles from shampoos, body wash, and other body care essentials.
+By making the switch to these eco-friendly personal care products, you can reduce your empty plastic bottles and packaging when using personal care and hygiene products.